Monthly Archives: February 2010

 The Worst Audiobook Sins

-1. Nothing happens.
 If nothing happens and nothing entertaining is said, I am out of there.
-I am willing to deal with buildup; but when even a relatively short book is spending 45 minutes on nothing, that’s the end of … Continue reading
+I am willing to deal with buildup; but when even a relatively short book is spending 45 minutes on nothing, that’s the end of my patience.
+(This is why pulp makes a pretty good showing in audiobook circles.)

 Filed under Uncategorized